GiulioFede/Greek-Document-Search-Engine/README.md

         },
       ...
 ```
+### Config file
+Before starting the creation of the index, database and launching the UI, it is necessary to configure some parameters.
+Go to

 ### Running the Project
 To create a FAISS index and a SQL database, run the following script:
 ```